fiendish/rhyming_is_easy/README.md

 in a fetching turquoise stole?

-Trees behind you show right through your body made of curlycues.
+Trees behind you show right through your body made of curlicues.
 I wish you looked down at the street
 I like your face more than your feet.
 ```